Campbell Public Records Directory

 All links go directly to official Campbell, Nebraska government websites.

-In addition to the Campbell, Franklin County Sheriff's Office, the county is served by municipal police departments in cities such as Franklin and Hildreth.
-These departments handle law enforcement within their respective city limits, focusing on local ordinances and community policing.
-The Sheriff's Office and city police departments collaborate on major crimes and emergencies, ensuring a coordinated response across the county.
+Beyond the Franklin County Sheriff's Office, municipal police departments in cities such as Franklin and Hildreth handle law enforcement within their respective city limits.
+These departments focus on local ordinances and community policing, working closely with residents to maintain public safety.
+When major crimes or emergencies arise, the Sheriff's Office and city police departments collaborate to ensure a coordinated response across the county.

 Jail & Inmate Records